Mills Act Agreement

 Fees

-- The monitoring fee for the Mills Act is $870.39, this fee is due when the Mills Act Agreement is signed and every five years thereafter.
+- The monitoring fee for the Mills Act is $870.39, which is due when the Mills Act Agreement is signed and every five years thereafter.

 Need Help?